-The Barabas group uses structural and molecular biology approaches to investigate how controlled DNA rearrangements are carried out and regulated, using this knowledge to advance applications in research and medicine.
+The Barabas group uses structural, biochemical and cell biology approaches to investigate how DNA rearrangements are carried out and regulated, using this knowledge to advance applications in research and medicine.

 Previous and current research